Climate change in Fiji

 Climate change in Fiji is an exceptionally pressing issue for the country - as an island nation, Fiji is particularly vulnerable to rising sea levels, coastal erosion and extreme weather.
 These changes, along with temperature rise, will displace Fijian communities and will prove disruptive to the national economy - tourism, agriculture and fisheries, the largest contributors to the nation's GDP, will be severely impacted by climate change causing increases in poverty and food insecurity.
 As a party to both the Kyoto Protocol and the Paris Climate Agreement, Fiji hopes to achieve net-zero emissions by 2050 which, along with national policies, will help to mitigate the impacts of climate change.

+The Human Rights Measurement Initiative finds that the climate crisis has worsened human rights conditions moderately (4.6 out of 6) in Fiji.

+Forbes senior contributor Ken Silverstein profiled Fiji in February 2025.
+The story centered on Fiji's efforts to combat climate change and how it is trying to access climate finance.
+Ro Filipe Tuisawau, Minister of Public Works for Fiji, said the island's goal is to hit all renewables by 2035.
+Fiji has financially viable projects in the mix and the minister said, "there must be a business case for them."
+Without carbon finance, the task would be impossible.
+He said the island is trying to appeal to European Union, Asian Development Banks and the World Bank for "concessional loans" that are granted at favorable rates with extended time to pay them back.

 Greenhouse gas emissions

-Fiji's CO_{2} emissions have been steadily rising since the mid-1980s, and the country currently emits approximately 2.26 million metric tons of carbon dioxide per year equating to 2.32 tons per capita.
-Despite its rising emissions, Fiji is still a very small contributor to global CO_{2} emissions, representing approximately 0.006% of global emissions in 2019.
-In terms of other greenhouse gases, Fiji's per capita methane and nitrous oxide emissions are low, equating to 1.25 tons and 0.41 tons respectively in 2019.
+Fiji's CO_{2} emissions have been steadily rising since the mid-1980s, and the country uuuuuuûuvvct66655)//556equating to 1.59 tons per capita.
+Despite its rising emissions, Fiji is still a very small contributor to global CO_{2} emissions, representing approximately 0.004% of global emissions in 2021.
+In terms of other greenhouse gases, Fiji's per capita methane and nitrous oxide emissions are low, equating to 0.72 tons and 0.19 tons respectively in 2021.

 Energy production and consumption

-Due to its geography, Fiji's access to fossil fuels is limited - as a result, the majority of its electricity is generated by hydropower.
-In addition to hydropower, 59.58% of Fiji's electricity was produced from renewable sources.

-However, due to its lack of infrastructural capabilities, Fiji - like many other Pacific island nations - is still heavily dependent on oil imports to meet its energy needs.
-As such, 40.42% of Fiji's electricity was generated from oil - this accounted for 21.7% of its imports for 2019.
+Due to its lack of infrastructural capabilities, Fiji - like many other Pacific island nations - is still heavily dependent on oil imports to meet its energy needs.
+As such, 75% of Fiji's electricity was generated from oil, which accounted for 21.7% of its imports for 2019.
+In 2019, 25% of Fiji's energy came from renewable energy sources: 69% of renewable energy was generated from bioenergy, 30% from hydropower and the remaining 1% from solar.

+Following the publication of the Climate Change Act 2021, which includes the commitment for all power to be generated from renewable sources by 2030, Fiji's renewable energy production has increased substantially.
+In 2021, fossil fuel generation dropped to 38.5% of Fiji's energy mix, while 61.5% came from renewable sources.